How to integrate fonts on WordPress?

 • Use the WordPress customization tool;

-With the Gutenberg block editor, you can change the style of the text in your post or on your page.
-To do so, select the part you want to modify
+With the Gutenberg block editor, you can modify the style of the text in your post or on your page.
+To do so, select the part you wish to modify.

-A small menu will appear, click on the icons that appear to edit your text.
-You can put the text in bolditalic, in italic, the underlinedetc.
+A small menu will appear, click on the icons to modify your text.
+You can make the text bold, italic, underlined, etc.

 2.1.2.
 The classic editor

-The classic editor is present in older versions of WordPress and includes a toolbar where you can easily modify your texts.
+The classic editor is present in older versions of WordPress and includes a toolbar where you can easily edit your texts.

 2.1.3.
 The WordPress Customization Tool

-In the customization tool, you can modify the text by adding a manual CSS.
-To do this, go to the customization tab and click on “Add additional CSS”
+In the customization tool, you can modify text by adding manual CSS.
+To do this, go to the customization tab and click on “Add additional CSS”.

 Then fill in the dialog box with the CSS you want to add.

-For this scenario, if you are using a default WordPress theme, you will need to create a child theme
+For this scenario, if you’re using a default WordPress theme, you’ll need to create a child theme.

-In this child theme, you will have to create a new stylesheet where you will integrate your new font style.
+In this child theme, you’ll need to set up a new stylesheet where you’ll integrate your new font style.

-In case you are using a custom theme, open your theme folder wp-content/themes and modify the CSS in the file style.css.
+If you’re using a custom theme, open your theme folder wp-content/themes and edit the CSS in the style.css file.

-You can also change the color of some texts on your site with the same methods as for changing the font style.
+You can also change the color of some of the text on your site using the same methods as for changing the font style.

-The Gutenberg block editor allows you to change not only the color of the text, but also its background.
-To do this, you must
+The Gutenberg block editor lets you not only change the color of text, but also its background.
+To do this, you need to :

 • Open the frame;

-• Then select the color palettes you like to change the color of your text blocks and their background.
+• Then select the color palettes you like to modify the color of your text blocks and their backgrounds.

 2.2.2.
 The classic WordPress editor

-The classic editor of older versions of WordPress also offers you the possibility to change only the color of the text you have selected
+The classic editor of older versions of WordPress also lets you change only the color of the text you’ve selected.

 Some themes allow you to change the colors of your site.
-But you must first add CSS in the customization tool to be able to change the colors
+But you must first add CSS to the customization tool before you can change the colors.

 Click on the “Add additional CSS” tab in the customization section and enter your CSS in the text box.